Fernando Albán: Death

 Albán was taken into SEBIN custody after his arrest, and was said after his death to be a suspect for the Caracas drone attack that had occurred two months earlier.
-He was seen by lawyer Joel García on Sunday after his arrest on Friday, but was reported dead on Monday, 8 October.
+He was seen by lawyer Joel García on Sunday after his arrest on Friday, but was reported dead on Monday, 8 October, 2018.
 The government states that he died by suicide when he jumped from a tenth-floor window either whilst he was waiting to be transferred (Interior Minister Néstor Reverol's account) or whilst going to the bathroom (Saab's account) at around midday.
 According to anonymous sources that Julio Borges says are official, Albán was dead before he was thrown out of a window.
 According to William Jiménez, former coordinator of national investigations of the Caracas morgue, the autopsy revealed that water was found in Albán's lungs and Néstor Reverol ordered the report to be edited.

-The narrative was widely disputed.
+The narrative provided by the Maduro government was widely disputed.
 Efecto Cocuyo noted the differences in official stories, and quoted former SEBIN prisoners explaining that detainees are always escorted to the bathroom, opening further doubts, as the bathroom version was the first explanation given.
 Lawyers who knew the building confirmed that there are no windows in the bathroom and that all of the windows are locked, so Albán could not have opened one himself.
 His death, called murder by many, prompted protests across Venezuela and received worldwide media attention.

 A memorial was held at the National Assembly building the day after his death; his body was immediately released, but contained within a flag-draped coffin.
 He was buried on Wednesday, 10 October.
 His family watched his funeral on video from their residence in New York.
 His devout Catholic faith is cited by friends, colleagues, and the conference of Catholic bishops of Venezuela as a reason to not believe the official story regarding his death, because he had too much respect for God to consider taking his own life.